Welcome to

 Root Archery had been a supplier to Shakespeare for a number of years.
 Ernie had sold a number of his bow designs to Shakespeare.
 Some of the designs were modified and renamed.
 The Root Warrior became the Necedah, the Brush Master became the Kaibab, the Field Master became the Ocala, the Predator became the Super Necedah.
 The first bows of this type bore the name "Root, by Shakespeare".
 Shortly after Root sold his company to Shakespeare and went to work full time for them as a production manager and consultant (as part of the Root sales agreement).
 However, the Root name was dropped completely.
 Notwithstanding his full time job as Shakespeare’s production manager, Ernie also continued producing his own line of bows on the side under his "ROOT" name even though the business had been previously sold to Shakespeare.
 It was reported that Ernie's transition as Shakespeare employee wasn't a smooth one as Ernie came to believe that Shakespeare had taken advantage of him in the purchase and sale agreement.

 Owen Jeffery, an inventive and talented bowyer was hired as President of Shakespeare Archery with a directive to “revitalize” the brand.
 Before He came to Shakespeare he was Master Bowyer and a Vice-President for Bear Archery.
-He moved the Shakespeare's Archery operation to Columbia South Carolina.
-Ernie was not interested in moving to South Carolina, and his contract had a clause that could not make him leave Michigan.
+The Shakespeare's Archery operation had been moved to Columbia South Carolina some two years prior to Jeffery's hire.
+Ernie Root had not been interested in moving to South Carolina, and his contract had a clause that could not make him leave Michigan, so he decided again the move and lewft Shakespeare.
 Thereafter Ernie turned his attention to developing the metal riser take-down (Golden Eagle) with a bowyer named Phil Grable.
-It appears the move from Big Rapids, MI to Columbia, SC in 1971 was not very successful.
+It appears the Shakespeare move from Big Rapids, MI to Columbia, SC in 1971 was not very successful.
 Whereas the factory in Big Rapids was efficiently run and employed many skilled craftsmen, Shakespeare tried to run the plant in SC with cheaper and lesser skilled workers, and without Ernie Root to oversee production.
 It didn’t work well, and the quality of the Shakespeare line suffered somewhat.
 While the 1970's Shakespeare bows were still good, most of the best ones are pre-1971 vintage.

-Compounding the problem, Shakespeare was slow to clue into the compound bow revolution that occurred in the early 1970s.
-Shakespeare clung to the recurve bow while other manufacturers entered the compound market for fear of being left behind.
+Compounding the problem, Shakespeare was slow to clue into the compound bow revolution that started in the early 1970s.
+Shakespeare clung to the recurve bow while many other manufacturers entered the compound market for fear of being left behind.
 Shakespeare never produced compound bows for market, but did create a few prototypes, which today would be a rare find.
-Shakespeare closed their line of archery equipment in 1976, and many of the Shakespeare bow designs were sold to Proline. including the Shakespeare Osprey, Condor, Eaglet, and Golden Eagle.
+Shakespeare closed their line of archery equipment in 1976, and many of the Shakespeare bow designs were sold to Proline. including the Shakespeare Osprey (which bercame a high end Super Necedah), the Condor and the Eaglet.

 For more indepth information about Root and Shakespeare bows, visit https://shakespearearchery.blogspot.com/